Preah Vihear: Location

-The site
+Site

-The temple complex runs 800 m along a north–south axis facing the plains to the north, from which it is now cut off by the international border.
-It consists essentially of a causeway and steps rising up the hill towards the sanctuary, which sits on the clifftop at the southern end of the complex (120 m above the northern end of the complex, 525 m above the Cambodian plain and 625 m above sea level).
-Although this structure is very different from the temple mountains found at Angkor, it serves the same purpose as a stylised representation of Mount Meru, the home of the gods.
+The temple complex runs 800 m along a north–south axis, facing the plains to the north, from which it is cut off by the international border.
+It consists of a causeway and steps rising up the hill towards the sanctuary, which sits on the clifftop at the southern end of the complex (120 m above the northern end of the complex, 525 m above the Cambodian plain and 625 m above sea level).
+Although this structure is very different from the temple mountains found at Angkor, it serves the same purpose as a stylised representation of Mount Meru.
 The approach to the sanctuary is punctuated by five gopuras (these are conventionally numbered from the sanctuary outwards, so gopura five is the first to be reached by visitors).
-Each of the gopuras before the courtyards is reached by a set of steps, and so marks a change in height which increases their impact.
+Each of the gopuras before the courtyards is reached by a set of steps and so marks a change in height.
 The gopuras also block a visitor's view of the next part of the temple until they pass through the gateway, making it impossible to see the complex as a whole from any one point.
 The fifth gopura, in the Koh Ker style, retains traces of the red paint with which it was once decorated, although the tiled roof has now disappeared.
-The fourth gopura is later, from the Khleang/Baphuon periods, and has on its southern outer pediment, "one of the masterpieces of Preah Vihear" (Freeman, p.
-162) : a depiction of the Churning of the Sea of Milk.
+The fourth gopura is more recent, from the Khleang/Baphuon periods, and has on its southern outer pediment "one of the masterpieces of Preah Vihear" (Freeman, p.
+162): a depiction of the Churning of the Sea of Milk.
 The third is the largest and is also flanked by two halls.
 The sanctuary is reached via two successive courtyards, in the outer of which are two libraries.

 Nomenclature

-Prasat Preah Vihear is the compound of words Prasat, Preah and Vihear, which mean the "religious offering of sacred shrine".
-In Sanskrit, Prasat (प्रसाद) (ប្រាសាទ) means "religious offering" which could even be taken as synonym of "temple" in this context, Preah (ព្រះ) mean "sacred" or "beloved", and "Vihear" (វិហារ) from the Sanskrit word Vihara (विहार) means "abode" or "shrine" (the central structure of the temple).
-In Khmer, "phnom" (ភ្នំ) means mountain, and Cambodians occasionally refer to it as "Phnom Preah Vihear" (ភ្នំព្រះវិហារ).
-These versions of the name carry significant political and national connotations (see below: New dispute over ownership).